Photo: Christopher Crews

 Deputy Director, Community Outreach

-Chris oversees systems and information for Fund for The Public Interest’s call centers.
-Chris and the rest of the team have raised millions of dollars in support of campaigns to protect our environment, stand up for the public interest and more.
-Chris lives in Quincy, Massachusetts, with his family and is an avid golfer, cook and maker of wood baseball bats.
+Chris oversees systems and information for the Fund for The Public Interest’s call center, and produces fundraising lists for all Community Outreach departments.
+During his 38-year career with the Fund, Chris and the team have raised hundreds of millions of dollars in support of campaigns to protect our environment and stand up for the public interest.
+Chris lives in Quincy, Massachusetts, with his family and is an avid golfer, cook and volunteer for local causes.

 Rhiannon Singletary